Halfway Houses in Clark County, NV

 Sober Living and Halfway Houses in Clark County, NV

-Here is a list of all sober living homes and halfway houses in Clark County, NV.
-Clark County halfway houses provide transitional housing to young and older adults, teenagers, men and women who have either a drug or alcohol addiction problem.
+Here is a list of sober living homes and halfway houses in Clark County, NV.
+Clark County halfway houses may provide transitional housing to young and older adults, teenagers, men and women who have either a drug or alcohol addiction problem.
 Sober living and halfway homes in Clark County may be free, low-cost or luxury.

 Call (855) 274-2412 for 24/7 help with treatment.